blbadger/blbadger.github.io/homeostasis.md

 "The stability attained is actually a dynamic equilibrium, in which continuous change occurs yet relatively uniform conditions prevail."

-Dynamic means changing over time, therefore homeostasis is a dynamical system.
+Dynamic means changing over time, therefore homeostasis exists in a dynamical system.
 The continuous changes that result in relatively uniform internal conditions can be thought of as the path, or trajectory, of the dynamical system.
 Here the change in parameters of temperature, oxygen consumption etc. may be plotted over time in the same way that a phase space may be used to observe the changes in kinetic energy as position changes for a [pendulum](/pendulum-map.md).

 ### Homeostasis as an attractor in a nonlinear dynamical system